ameba23/lowtechnetwork/docs/plants.md

 rid of it!

 It is importand to keep the shit dry.
 This will make good compost as well as stop it stinking and spreading bacteria.
-This can be done with a system allowing air to flow under the shit.
+Use sawdust from untreated wood if possible as it will compost.
+Some designs of toilet have a system allowing air to flow under the shit, keeping it dry.
 If you use toilet paper, depending on what you will do with the compost you might want to put toilet paper in a separate bucket and burn it.
+Keep the composting shit in an uncovered heap and add dry plant material.

+It can be used on fruit trees after about a year, for vegetables i would wait two years.

-Although it is more work initially, going up stairs to shit is preferable than shitting in a bucket and having to empty it elsewhere.
+Although it is more work initially, going up stairs to shit can be preferable than shitting in a bucket and having to empty it elsewhere.

-See: Joseph C. Jenkins-The Humanure Handbook_ A Guide to Composting Human Manure, Third Edition-Joseph Jenkins, Inc. (2005)
+See: Joseph C. Jenkins-The Humanure Handbook, A Guide to Composting Human Manure, Third Edition-Joseph Jenkins, Inc. (2005)